collapsed-stacks/startups/questions/10867/how-do-companies-verify-or-validate-drivers-licenses.md

 - tagged: `product`
 - score: 1

-<p>How do companies like Intellicheck or Jumio validate drivers licenses?
+How do companies like Intellicheck or Jumio validate drivers licenses?
 Is there a service from government offices like the DMV that they can check against?
-Are they simply just visually inspecting the IDs without government validation?</p>
+Are they simply just visually inspecting the IDs without government validation?

 ## Answer 10920